 This is an extremely fine example of a long song that, while professing undying love to someone, is incredibly sad while doing so.
 Although there is a background track with some sweet and melodic tunes of piano and violin, as well as something more during the chorus, you’ll barely pay any mind to it.

-One of the strongest Kpop debuts out there, this title track is not only coupled with lyrics romantic enough that you could sing it at your wedding, but it’s sung by a powerful and beautiful female vocalist.
+This K-pop debut song is one of the strongest out there.
+The title track is not only coupled with lyrics romantic enough that you could sing it at your wedding, but it’s sung by a powerful and beautiful female vocalist.
 Although the song’s not a bubbly pop, it is undeniably about strong and true love.

 You’ll want to sing along and perhaps even belt out to the song’s tune the next time you visit karaoke.
 It’s also perfect to put on when you want to confess your undying love to your partner.
 At the same time, it’s emotional and moving enough that it can also power you through sadder moments and perhaps even remind you of how you yourself are your most genuine love.